ThortonSlaughter/ThortonSlaughter/README.md

 - 👋 Hi, I’m @ThortonSlaughter
-- 👀 I’m interested in becoming a frontend developer!
+- 👀 I’m interested in becoming a fullstack software engineer!
 - 🌱 I’m currently learning HTML, CSS, JS, React.
 - 📚 I have a degree in chemical engineering with a double major in mathematics and minor in chemistry.